ChenYangyao/project-leetcode-solution/problems/problem653.md

 **Solution 2: Squeezing method**

 This treat the BST as a sorted sequential list `L` with index ranging from `beg` to `end`.
-We firstly know that the result `i`, 'j' should locate in range [beg, end], then we iterate to narrow the range.
+We first know that the result `i`, 'j' should locate in range [beg, end], then we iterate to narrow the range.
 At each step,

 * if L[i] + L[j] < sum: the only sensible way is to increase i by 1, since if we decrease j, the summation must decrease.